Which Git hosting provider is right for your Salesforce team?

 Twitter

-The technology journey towards DevOps maturity often starts with adopting a Version Control System (VCS).
+The technology journey towards Salesforce DevOps maturity often starts with adopting a version control system (VCS) into your development process.
 Git-based VCSs are the industry standard, because of the many benefits that they provide.
-But which VCS provider is the right one for your organization?
+But which Git hosting provider is right for your team?

 Why Salesforce teams are adopting Git

-The State of Salesforce DevOps 2023 report found that 85% of Salesforce teams had adopted source control or planned to adopt it in 2023.
-It’s unsurprising that Git-based development is rapidly becoming the industry standard for Salesforce teams, given the benefits of adoption include being able to:
+The State of Salesforce DevOps 2024 report found that 86% of Salesforce teams had adopted source control or planned to adopt it in 2024.
+Git-based development is rapidly becoming the industry standard for Salesforce developers, both programmatic and declarative.
+It’s unsurprising, given that version control benefits the whole release management team, helping you:

 • Work on parallel development in isolated branches